Wendell Rodricks: Fashion

 Rodricks dressed many over the decades.
 When his close friend Lisa Ray decided to get married in 2012, she chose a gown designed by him.
 In 2014, he paid tribute to actress Rekha at the Wills Lifestyle India Fashion Week (WIFW), on the occasion of her 60th birthday.
-Rodricks helped Deepika Padukone, who had been modelling with him for roughly two years then, grab her role in Om Shanti Om by recommending her to Malaika Arora, who in turn recommended her to Farah Khan in 2007.
+Rodricks helped Deepika Padukone, who had been modelling with him for roughly two years then, get her debut role in Om Shanti Om, by recommending her to Malaika Arora, who in turn recommended her to Farah Khan in 2007.
 He also helped Anushka Sharma, launching her as a model in his 2007 Les Vamps Show at the Lakme Fashion Week and encouraged her to move to Mumbai when she was just 18 years old.

 In 2016, he announced his retirement from his label, to concentrate on his museum.
 He handed over creative control to his student, Schulen Fernandes, who first worked with him in 1999.